jlevy/lft/lft.md

    English documents as specifications that are critical parts of workflows, used by both humans and LLM agents (e.g., Claude agent rules, LLM-based validation workflows)

-We're moving from a world where we had occasional, poorly used English specifications to one where clear and precise English is essential to working efficiently with our tools and teammates.
-And we'll work with this *and* traditional programming language code with formal semantics.
+We’re moving from a world where we had occasional, poorly used English specifications to one where clear and precise English is essential to working efficiently with our tools and teammates.
+And we’ll work with this *and* traditional programming language code with formal semantics.

 <div class="boxed-text">